2017 SPEED Projects

-This project took complex a data set consisting of cultural and landscape photos, cultural videos, digitized plant specimens, story narratives, and place names from the South Pacific nation of Vanuatu and combined the multimedia material with a online map interface to provide an unique way to learn about the culture of Vanuatu.
+This project took a complex data set consisting of cultural and landscape photos, cultural videos, digitized plant specimens, story narratives, and place names from the South Pacific nation of Vanuatu.
+Combining multimedia material with an online map interface provides an unique way to learn about the culture of Vanuatu.

 Liz Derickson (Dean’s Office) and Erin Massey (Career Services)